Active Shooter Planning: Prevention, Preparedness, and Response

 Finally, a quality mass notification system and plan can ensure that information is distributed accurately and promptly, which is not something to take for granted in the chaos of a shooting.
 Modern emergency communication systems are even able to proactively notify your team of threats such as active shooters and help you determine who is at risk.
 An intuitive, properly configured system can save precious time during emergencies.

 Following an active shooter event, employees will feel grief, confusion, and loss.
 As a company, you are responsible for taking care of all your employees, specifically those most deeply impacted by the event.
 Recovering after a disaster takes time and patience.
 Be sure to provide employees with all the resources, time, and support they need.
 Whether that be financial assistance for medical bills or counseling for trauma, show your employees that you are there for them.

 In addition, an business continuity plan should be in place to address damage recovery, reopening of business, and relief funding.
 With this plan in place, you will have a set procedure to handle the aftermath of disaster scenarios, simplifying the process.

 During this recovery phase, misinformation will also run rampant while everyone attempts to make sense of what occurred.
 To prevent rumors and speculation from taking over your business, communicate proactively to ensure that everyone is on the same page.
 Certain emergency notification system vendors include a feature for companies to organize all activities, updates, and additional resources into a consolidated event page.
 This page can be used to post current details, status updates, and steps to take in the recovery process.

 Active shooter events are, thankfully, one of the rarest emergencies a business may face.
 However, they are on the rise in the United States and can wreak long-lasting havoc on a business and its employees.
-While you hope to never have to use them, effective active shooter preparation and response strategies can save lives.
+While you hope to never have to use them, running emergency drills, prioritizing active shooter preparation, and practicing your organization’s response strategies can save lives.